 Expert and professional organisations are best placed to provide up-to-date guidance and practical support on specific safeguarding issues.
-For example, NSPCC offers information for schools on its website https://learning.nspcc.org.uk/.
+For example, NSPCC offers information for schools on its website https://learning.nspcc.org.uk/research-resources/resources.

 All staff have an awareness of specific safeguarding issues - some of which are listed below.
-Staff are made aware that behaviours linked to the likes of drug taking, alcohol abuse, truanting and consensual and non-consensual sharing of nude and/or semi-nude images and/or videos can be signs that children are at risk.
+Staff are made aware that behaviours linked to the likes of drug taking, alcohol abuse, unexplainable and/or persistent absences from education and consensual and non-consensual sharing of nude and/or semi-nude images and/or videos can be signs that children are at risk.

-The Cumbria SCP Procedures Manual provides specific guidance on a range of safeguarding issues which settings may have to address.
+The Westmorland and Furness SCP Procedures Manual provides specific guidance on a range of safeguarding issues which we may have to address.